-For clients who are granted an ADA exemption by DECU:
+For clients who are granted an ADA exemption by Triage:

-- The client is eligible for maximum cash grant during the duration of the exemption; Form 2274 must be signed and explained. - The client's benefit will be converted to the CAAP Benefit Package at the expiration of the exemption but if client continues to claim ADA exemption, refer back to DECU via Triage clerical.
+- The client is eligible for maximum cash grant during the duration of the exemption; Form 2274 must be signed and explained. - The client's benefit will be converted to the CAAP Benefit Package at the expiration of the exemption but if client continues to claim ADA exemption, refer back to triage.

-Clients on parole for sex offenses may be given a special Manager Shelter Exemption.
+Clients on parole for sex offenses are given a special Manager Shelter Exemption.
 See section 91-7.5: Parole/Probation.